Jjateen/AIOT-Workshop/Session-6/README.md

 - **Functionality**: Does the project work as intended and meet the requirements?
 - **Presentation**: Is the project documented effectively for understanding and reproducibility?

-The **best project** will be selected, and the creator will receive special recognition.
-The selected project will be merged into the main repository with credits given.
+The **best project** will be merged into the main branch, and the rest will remain in their respective branches based on team names.
+The creator of the selected project will receive special recognition, and their project will be credited in the main repository.

 ---

-Happy Coding!
+Happy Making!